Heidi T. Riccio, Ed.D., Superintendent-Director

 Sandra Goldstein, Director of School Counseling

 Sandra Goldstein joined the District in 2014 as the freshman guidance and admissions counselor.
-The following year, Ms. Goldstein was appointed to Director of Guidance.
-Ms. Goldstein brings to the District a wealth of guidance and school counseling experience.
+The following year, Ms. Goldstein was appointed to Director of School Counseling.
+Ms. Goldstein brings a wealth of guidance and school counseling experience to the District.

 Prior to joining Essex North Shore, Ms. Goldstein served as a school adjustment and guidance counselor for Northeast Metropolitan Regional Vocational High School.
 Ms. Goldstein also served as her previous District’s curriculum and testing coordinator.

 Ms. Goldstein earned a Bachelor’s Degree in Government from Colby College and a Master’s Degree in Social Work from Salem State University.
 Additionally, she holds several Massachusetts education certifications and licenses.
 Her professional memberships include the Massachusetts School Counselors Association (MASCA), Massachusetts Association of Vocational Administrators (MAVA) where she was a Leadership Academy I graduate in 2012, North Shore Guidance Directors Association (NSGDA), National Association of Social Workers (NASW), and American School Counselor Association (ASCA).